This crockpot roast recipe with flavorful gravy uses simple ingredients and a slow cooking method to result in the perfect pot roast each time.

 Instructions

 - Peel and chop the carrots and onion.
-Next, place the carrots, potatoes, and onion in the bottom of the crockpot.
-Place the roast on top.
+Add the carrots, onion, and baby potatoes to the bottom of the crockpot and sprinkle lightly with salt and pepper.

-- If you want to make gravy, place a small saucepan on the stove over medium heat.
-Add two cups of the juices from the crockpot and bring to a boil.
-In a separate small bowl, add the cornstarch or arrowroot powder and 2 tablespoons of water.
-Mix until combined.
-Once the saucepan comes to a boil, add the cornstarch slurry and whisk until well combined.
-Reduce the heat to low and let the gravy simmer for 2-3 minutes, until thickened.
-Generously salt the gravy and roast/vegetables to taste.
+- Optional gravy:Place a small saucepan over medium heat.
+Add 2 cups of the cooking liquid from the crockpot and bring to a boil.
+In a small bowl, whisk together the cornstarch or arrowroot powder with 2 tablespoons of water to make a slurry.
+Once the liquid is boiling, whisk in the slurry until smooth.
+Reduce the heat to low and simmer for 2–3 minutes, until thickened.
+Season the gravy with salt to taste and serve with the roast and vegetables.

 Notes